 Ensuring work is carried competently is important.
 We recently worked with a customer who had a risk assessment carried out by a national general health & safety services provider.
 We were asked to provide a quote to carry out the works recommended in the risk assessment.
 During a site visit we found several issues that caused us concern and that were missed in the original risk assessment.
 These significant issues would have left our customer, employees and the public at serious risk if we had not identified them.

 All those involved in Legionella assessment, testing, control and prevention including employees and contractors should receive regular training.
 Regular training is a requirement of the HSE's ACOP L8 and is essential as the law and offical guidance can change as well as our understanding of Legionella.
 We are currently on the 4th Edition of the HSE's ACOP L8, this means there have been three previous editions.
 Every time the official guidance has changed it has done so because our understanding of Legionella bacteria has changed.
 For example, one of the changes in the 4th edition was the removal of an artifical 300 litre limit, the limit was removed because research had shown that Legionella can exisit in smaller systems.
+Despite this change happening in 2013 there are still many landlords, letting agents and even service providers who do not know about or understand the change.

-Competent Person Schemes and Pre-Qualification
+Competent Person Schemes and

 The Health & Safety Executive do suggest using a service provider who is a member of scheme that uses a code of conduct for suppliers and uses the Legionella Control Association (LCA) as an example.
 The HSE also confirm that codes of conduct do not have a legal status and only give an indication of standards of service.
 It is important to note that the HSE do not recommend or endorse the LCA or any other such scheme.